poissonconsulting/tmbr/README.md

 Introduction
 ------------

 `tmbr` (pronounced timber) is an R package to facilitate analyses using Template Model Builder (TMB).
+It is part of the [mbr](https://github.com/poissonconsulting/mbr) family of packages.

 Installation
 ------------